redpesk-common/recovery-tools-binding/docs/1-recovery-architecture.md

 > **_Note:_** The USB key might be changed to another device depending on your needs.

-A Linux kernel watchdog could be implemented to avoid to boot every time in the recovery mode.
+A Linux kernel watchdog could be implemented to avoid booting all the time in the recovery mode.

 ## Restoring essential boot parts